Surnames by country: Endings in -ić and -ič

-Surnames of some South Slavic groups such as Serbs, Croats, Montenegrins, and Bosniaks traditionally end with the suffixes "-ić" and "-vić" (often transliterated to English and other western languages as "ic", "ich", "vic" or "vich".
+Surnames of some South Slavic groups such as Serbs, Croatian Serbs, Montenegrins, and Bosniaks traditionally end with the suffixes "-ić" and "-vić" (often transliterated to English and other western languages as "ic", "ich", "vic" or "vich".
 The v is added in the case of a name to which "-ić" is appended would otherwise end with a vowel, to avoid double vowels with the "i" in "-ić".)
 These are a diminutive indicating descent i.e. "son of".
 In some cases the family name was derived from a profession (e.g. blacksmith – "Kovač" → "Kovačević").

 An analogous ending is also common in Slovenia.
 As the Slovenian language does not have the softer consonant "ć", in Slovene words and names only "č" is used.
 So that people from the former Yugoslavia need not change their names, in official documents "ć" is also allowed (as well as "Đ / đ").
 Thus, one may have two surname variants, e.g.: Božič, Tomšič (Slovenian origin or assimilated) and Božić, Tomšić (roots from the Serbo-Croat language continuum area).
 Slovene names ending in -ič do not necessarily have a patrimonial origin.

 In general family names in all of these countries follow this pattern with some family names being typically Serbian, some typically Croat and yet others being common throughout the whole linguistic region.

 Children usually inherit their fathers' family name.
 In an older naming convention which was common in Serbia up until the mid-19th century, a person's name would consist of three distinct parts: the person's given name, the patronymic derived from the father's personal name, and the family name, as seen, for example, in the name of the language reformer Vuk Stefanović Karadžić.

 Official family names do not have distinct male or female forms, except in North Macedonia, though a somewhat archaic unofficial form of adding suffixes to family names to form female form persists, with -eva, implying "daughter of" or "female descendant of" or -ka, implying "wife of" or "married to".
 In Slovenia the feminine form of a surname ("-eva" or "-ova") is regularly used in non-official communication (speech, print), but not for official IDs or other legal documents.